sqjin/CellChat/README.md

 ### Software requirements
 This package is supported for macOS, Windows and Linux.
 The package has been tested on macOS: Mojave (10.14.5).

-Dependencies of CellChat package are indicated in the Description file, and can be automatically installed when installing CellChat pacakge.
+Dependencies of CellChat package are indicated in the Description file, and can be automatically installed when installing CellChat package.

 ## Help
 If you have any problems, comments or suggestions, please contact us at Suoqin Jin (suoqin.jin@uci.edu).